STRIVE TO BECOME A LEADER

 11. Who instructs the Sea Cadets?

 Sea Cadets are instructed by qualified volunteer adult leaders willing to devote their time and knowledge to this worthwhile activity.
-Some Sea Cadet officers are veterans, reservists, or active duty members of the US Navy.
+Some Sea Cadet officers are veterans, reservists, or active duty members of the US Military.

 12. Can I go to boot camp in the summer?

 Yes.
 Newly enrolled Sea Cadets are required to attend a 9 day to two-week recruit training at a military "boot camp" located on military bases throughout the country.
 Having successfully completed recruit training, cadets participate in additional training in advanced subjects during succeeding summers.
 These two-week training periods offer a varied program of activities in addition to valued instruction of a maritime nature.
-Thanks to partial Federal funding, the cost of these training is generally quite reasonable (~$200/week).
+Thanks to partial Federal funding, the cost of these training is generally quite reasonable.
 Cadets are responsible for travel costs and arrangements to training, but at times car-pooling can be arranged with other cadets.